Question 1: Are the Libraries now open?

 The Latin American Library

-- LAL instruction services will be online only.
+- LAL instruction services are online only.

 - See below for information on hours of service for LAL special collections.